jesperkristensen58/ERC20TokenModified/README.md

 The task is this: "You must extend the OpenZeppelin ERC20 implementation.
 You will may need to override some of the internal functions to achieve the specified functionality."

 <h2>Deliverables, here is what I want to do</h2>
-    ERC20 with god-mode
-    ERC20 with sanctions
-    ERC20 with token sale
+Build a God Mode feature into the ERC20 (an owner address that can do whatever they want): "ERC20 with god-mode".
-    ERC20 with token sale and partial refunds
+Implement a sanctions feature: "ERC20 with sanctions".
+Implement a Token Sale feature (we are selling our token for ether).
+Implement a partial refunc feature: ERC20 with token sale and partial refunds.

 <h2>Description of Deliverables</h2>
 You must extend the OpenZeppelin ERC20 implementation.
 You will may need to override some of the internal functions to achieve the specified functionality.